aknackiron/testdroid-documentation/appium/testdroid-desired-caps/index.md

 <strong>“testdroid_target”</strong>
 Mandatory: yes
 Description: The target test type.
-Use one of the following value. android and ios are for native apps, selendroid when testing a hybrid app and chrome and safari for web testing using the respective web browsers.
+Use one of the following value. android and ios are for native apps, selendroid when testing a hybrid app and chrome and safari for web testing using the respective web browsers as well as (API<17).
 Values: android | selendroid | ios | chrome | safari

 <strong>“testdroid_project”</strong>